avaneev/r8brain-free-src/README.md

 processor-based 64-bit AVX2-enabled system without overclocking.
 This approximately translates to a real-time resampling of `625*n_cores` audio streams, at 100% CPU load.
 Time performance when converting to other sample rates may vary greatly.
-When comparing performance of this resampler library to another library make sure that the competing library is also tuned to produce a fully linear-phase response and has similar stop-band characteristics, and similar sample timing precision.
+When comparing performance of this resampler library to another library make sure that the competing library is also tuned to produce a fully linear-phase response, has similar stop-band characteristics, and similar sample timing precision.

 ## Dynamic Link Library ##
-The functions of this SRC library are also accessible in simplified form via the DLL file on Windows, requiring a processor with SSE2 support.
+The functions of this SRC library are also accessible in simplified form via the DLL file on Windows, requiring a processor with SSE2 support (Win64 version includes AVX2 auto-dispatch code).
 Delphi Pascal interface unit file for the DLL file is available.
 DLL and C LIB files are distributed in the DLL folder on the project's home page.
 On non-Windows systems it is preferrable to use the C++ library directly.

 ## Real-time Applications ##
 The resampler class of this library was designed as asynchronous processor: it